Shavuot: Bikkurim

-Shavuot was also the first day on which individuals could bring the bikkurim or "first fruits" to the Temple in Jerusalem.
-Bikkurim were so crucial to Shavuot that the Torah twice describes the holiday as a day of bikkurim; wheat was ready for harvest, summer fruits were beginning to ripen, and bikkurim were brought.
+Shavuot was also the first day on which individuals could bring the bikkurim or "First Fruits" to the Temple in Jerusalem.
+Bikkurim were so crucial to Shavuot that the Torah twice describes the holiday as a day of bikkurim: wheat was ready for harvest, summer fruits were beginning to ripen, and bikkurim were brought.

 Shtei Halechem

-The Torah prescribes a unique sacrifice for Shavuot: the shtei halechem or Two Loaves, which (atypically for sacrifices) must be chametz, and which are described as bikkurim of the wheat harvest.
+The Torah prescribes a unique sacrifice for Shavuot: the shtei halechem or 'Two Loaves', which—atypically for sacrifices—must be chametz and are described as bikkurim of the wheat harvest.
 These loaves are accompanied by a set of other sacrifices.

 According to Judah Loew ben Bezalel, there is a symbolic contrast between the omer offering of Passover and the Two Loaves.
 The former consists of barley, which is typically an animal food, and represents the low spiritual level of the Israelites immediately upon leaving Egypt during the Exodus; while the latter consists of wheat and represents the high spiritual level of the Israelites upon receiving the Torah.